-Maintenance for 2019 occurred in North Preserve Management Unit I, 2, and 3 and South Preserve Management Unit I and consisted of mechanically mowing of habitat.
-These areas coincide with previous observations of Florida scrub jays and were managed in a manner that benefits the Florida scrub-jay and scrub-specialized plants and animals.
-This generally follows habitat management guidelines targeted at Florida scrub-jays, intended to mimic some of the effects of fire.
+Maintenance for 2020 occurred in North Preserve Management Unit 4 and South Preserve Management Unit 3 and 4 and consisted of mechanically mowing of habitat.
+These areas coincide with previous observations of gopher tortoise burrows and were managed in a manner that benefits the tortoise and scrub-specialized plants and fauna.
+This generally follows habitat management guidelines intended to mimic some of the effects of fire.
 These treatments were applied in ways that minimize soil disturbance and reduced the possibility of introducing or expanding coverage of invasive or exotic species.
 As illustrated in the supplemental photographs the maintenance/habitat management efforts clearly meet this intent and are setting the stage for potential prescribed fire treatment in the future.
-Thinning activities along with resumption of normal hydroperiod after the prolonged drought continues to reduce the number of pine seedlings of various species from encroaching in the wetlands.
+Previous thinning of saplings along with resumption of normal hydroperiod after the prolonged drought continues to reduce the number of pines of various species from encroaching in the wetlands.

-As previously stated, areas are being evaluated and identified in North Preserve Management Unit 4 and South Preserve Management Unit 3 and 4 for maintenance for late 2019 - 2020.
-Coordination with the regulatory agencies for approval of the maintenance plan is expected in August/September of 2019.
+Areas are being evaluated and identified in North Preserve Management Unit I and South Preserve Management Unit 2 and 3 for maintenance in 2021.
+Coordination with the regulatory agencies for approval of the maintenance plan is expected in September/October of 2020.
 The overall goal is to mechanically reduce the vegetation to heights that can lead to potentially utilizing a prescribed burn in the future.
-As previously stated the aim is to conduct maintenance in the Florida scrub jay habitat prior to nesting season with weather permitting.
-Habitat management of the north preserve should be conducted between October and February to minimize disruption of courtship and reproductive activities of Florida scrub jays if present.
+As previously stated the aim is to conduct maintenance in the Florida scrub jay habitat prior to nesting season if possible and with weather permitting.
+Habitat management of the north preserve will be conducted to minimize disruption of courtship and reproductive activities of Florida scrub jays if present.
 This timing will also coincide with the spring growing season, enabling quicker recovery for plant species.